 Activist, entrepreneur, public speaker, Washington D.C. powerbroker, and passionate advocate of women’s political engagement — Sarah Chamberlain plays many roles.
-As President of the Main Street Partnership, Sarah runs an organization that supports the governing wing of the Republican Party in Congress; in the judgment of most political observers, she is the only woman in the country who currently leads a major Republican organization.
-And as the creator and facilitator of the Women2Women National Conversation Tour, Sarah has become one of the most important national voices calling for women to become involved in the political process.
+As President of the Republican Main Street Partnership, Sarah runs an organization that supports the governing wing of the Republican Party in Congress.
+In the judgment of most political observers, she is the only woman in the country who currently leads a major Republican organization.
+And as the creator and facilitator of the Women2Women National Conversations Tour, Sarah has become one of the most important national voices calling for women to become involved in the political process.

 Sarah’s career has been marked by both accomplishment and tragedy.
-Born in upstate New York, she received her undergraduate degree in accounting from the University of Delaware and her MBA and master’s degree in education from Elmira College in New York.
-She first gained political experience as an assistant to Rep. Amory Houghton Jr., a former CEO of the Corning Glass Company and a six-term member of Congress.
-She became the first executive director of the John Quincy Adams Society and helped to establish the Main Street Partnership.
+Born in upstate New York, she first gained political experience as an assistant to Rep. Amory Houghton Jr., a former CEO of the Corning Glass Company and a six-term member of Congress.
+She became the first executive director of the John Quincy Adams Society and helped to establish the Republican Main Street Partnership.
 She has written for the Washington Post, U.S. News & World Report, and other national publications, and she is a regular columnist for The Hill newspaper.
 She has been profiled in the New York Times and featured on numerous media programs including MSNBC’s “Morning Joe” and “Fox & Friends” on the Fox News Channel.
 She recently undertook a course of study in the Women and Public Policy Program at Harvard University’s Kennedy School of Government.

 In 1999, Sarah married Michael Resnick, an agent of the Federal Bureau of Investigation assigned to the National Security Council.
 In 2011, he died of pancreatic cancer at age fifty.
 The FBI’s Michael D. Resnick Terrorist Screening Center is named in his honor.
 Sarah and Michael had one child, a daughter, who’s now eleven years old.